 This is because of App Thinning, a smart move from iOS 9.
 This allocation system allows you to create a universal app for iPhone and iPad.
 If the iPhone you own contains only half of the app, you won’t be able to take full back-up to your computer using iTunes, therefore the iPhone has to depend on the cloud.

-If something happens to your iCloud, you may have to lose hope of restoration of third-party apps.
+If something happens to your iCloud, you may have to lose hope of the restoration of third-party apps.
 You should also be prepared to lose apps you own; because these apps are no more stored on AppStore and you cannot restore from a backup.
 In this situation, you can follow some solutions given below.

-How to Fix Missing Apps Issue on your iPhone 6s/6s Plus
+How to Fix Missing Apps Issue on your iPhone

 Check Your Wi-Fi Connection

 There is no comparison between your cellular data and Wi-Fi internet; if you restore apps using your mobile data, you will be pissed off by its speed.
 Even if you restore the apps, they will not be doing anything.
 You should better check your Wi-Fi network.
-If you are not using a strong Wi-Fi connection, you apps might hang.
+If you are not using a strong Wi-Fi connection, your apps might hang.

 Jump Your App to Top

-Jumping your iPhone apps to the top of download queue may help you.
+Jumping your iPhone apps to the top of the download queue may help you.
 Check whether your third-party apps are visible or not; now tap on the app icon to bring it to the top of download series.
-Though this solution doesn't give you positive result every time, it can serve the purpose if you are stuck in any situation.
+Though this solution doesn’t give you positive results every time, it can serve the purpose if you are stuck in any situation.
 If your app is not seen at all (I mean if it is missing), this method will not help you.